raytung/Slice/README.md

     python manage.py syncdb

-5 - when it asks to create superuser, just type no
+5 - when it asks to create superuser, just type create one

+6 - go to Slice/ directory

+    python manage.py loaddata deal_category

+This step loads my pre-defined data for deal_category from deal/fixture/deal_category.yaml
+*Note*: If it throws a `no module name yaml` error,

+    sudo pip install yaml

+or If you're on OSX Mavericks

+    sudo pip install pyyaml

 HTML Locations